KyleNeece/KyleNeece.github.io/content/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Lore Entries/Azriel Darkstar.md

 ---

 ##### Brief Summary
 Azriel Darkstar was a [[Nephalem]] who attended [[Peacekeeper Academy]], who later ascended to godhood by the multiversal runes, becoming Tartarus enslaver of worlds.
-After his rebirth and purification, he is arguably considered the strongest [[Peacekeeper Force]]
+After his rebirth and purification, he is arguably considered the strongest in the[[Peacekeeper Force]]
 ##### Appearance
 ###### Purified Azriel
 ![[Azriel Darkstar.png]]